gabrielpadurean/mocker/README.md

 The `access_log.log` is used for logging all requests accessing the application.

 ## UI
-The application web layer (consisting of html/css/js) interacts with the REST API using ajax calls from Javascript.
+The application web layer (consisting of html/css/js) interacts with the **REST API** using ajax calls from javascript.
-The html pages are loaded as static resources and the actual data and actions are performed from the Javascript files.
+The html pages are loaded as static resources and the actual data and actions are performed from the javascript files.